-Apple and Nike and other huge buyers of contract manufacturing in China use draconian systems to achieve a kind of transparency.
+Apple and Nike and other huge buyers of contract manufacturing in China use draconian systems to achieve a kind of openness.
 They do this at immense cost as know Transparency is the new normal.

 For the rest of us, hiring and managing for transparency is a more reachable path.
 Then ISO9001 and like systems can actually have life and not be just a paper push.
-Real transparency is not out of reach if we really care to get ready for the new normal.
+Real openness is not out of reach if we really care to get ready for the new normal.